 Thousands of classrooms will simultaneously access this video and share their thoughts and reflections about civil rights, service, and community.
-If this is your first virtual viewing party read our FAQs for additional information.
+If this is your first Virtual Viewing Party read our FAQs for additional information.

 What if we are participating in the on-demand event?

-To make the most of the virtual viewing party with your class, we suggest the following activities.
+To make the most of the Virtual Viewing Party with your class, we suggest the following activities.

-Use the strategy Read My Mind to focus the students on key concept words presented during the video.
+Use the SOS strategy Read My Mind to focus students on key concept words presented during the video.
 Examples might include tolerance, equality, freedom, and service.
-Keep the list you’ve created under wraps until the students have had a chance to view the video twice: on the first viewing, allow the students to watch and listen without any writing or response; on the second viewing, have students jot down words they think you have selected as keywords.
+Keep the list you’ve created under wraps until the students have had a chance to view the video twice: on the first viewing, allow the students to watch and listen without any writing or response; on the second viewing, challenge students to jot down words they think you have selected as keywords.
 (You may support students by providing a printed transcript and allowing them to highlight keywords.)
 Take some time to discuss the keywords and how they relate to the importance of Dr. King’s work and the reasons we celebrate his legacy.
 Then, return to your K-W-L chart and complete the Learn column with things the students have learned.